Soprano Amy Hansen’s lithe, exquisite voice and breath-taking acting

 Ms. Hansen graduated with honors from Oberlin College Conservatory and, after studies at Indiana University, concertized extensively as a resident artist with the Portland Opera.
 She is a Metropolitan Opera Auditions regional finalist, Ellen Faull Gordon vocal competition winner, an Eleanor Lieber Awards winner, and Petri grant recipient.
 She can be heard on the Decca label recording of The Tenderland, conducted by Murry Sidlin and performed with Third Angle.

-Ms. Hansen lives in Oregon and though singing has had to simmer on the back burner while she raised her children, you know that brings out the richest flavor!
+Ms. Hansen lives in Oregon and though singing has had to simmer on the back burner while she raised her children, you know a slow simmer brings out the richest flavor!
 Summer of 2018, she completed her MM in vocal performance at Indiana University Jacobs School of Music.
-She teaches voice at Oregon State University and in her independent studio and is thrilled to be performing regionally.
+She teaches voice at Oregon State University and in her independent studio and thoroughly enjoys performing regionally.